 6) Even with just one session of the Integrative Resource Protocol, much can be learned about the clients processing style as well as their readiness to do Standard or Modified EMDR trauma work.
 By introducing extended BLS in a less evocative situation, the clinician can discern whether the client has a tendency to flood or dissociate, or if they process quickly or slowly.
 Whether the client is a linear processor (likely to remain in one neural network) or is a tangential processor (likely to activate multiple networks) also becomes apparent.
 This positions the clinician to better navigate the time management aspect of EMDR sessions and to formulate a therapeutic plan tailored to the client’s processing style.

-7) The Integrative Resource Protocol is client centered and empowering.
+7) SuperResourcing is client centered and empowering.
 It supports the development of the client’s own imagination for creative solutions to distress.
 It also supports the strengthening of resilience.
 A more pervasive experience of well-being becomes possible when previously disavowed or fragmented parts of the self are more fully healed and integrated.

-I have been using IRP with my clients with great success.
-I have taught this protocol to over 40 consultees and several colleagues.
+I have been using SR with my clients with great success.
+I have taught this protocol to over 100 consultees and colleagues.
 All report positive results and feel it has augmented the healing of attachment wounds and complex trauma in a time efficient manner.
 It has also decreased the level of trauma experienced in the process of doing trauma work.
-The Integrative Resource Protocol is a stand-alone therapeutic modality and I am currently positioned to teach this protocol to some non-EMDR clinicians.
+Super Resourcing is a stand-alone therapeutic modality and is also valuable modality for non-EMDR clinicians.